Chapter 4

 real nature and ask: Are there

-black holes play in space?
+these black holes in universe?

 Note: Only the "outer" part